-flows from external devices to guage is a set of codes or a computer.
+INPUT As a noun, data which LANGUAGE computer lanflows from external devices to guage is a set of codes or a computer.
 As a verb, to send instructions, with specific rules data from external compo- and syntax, use for writing nents to the computer's inter- programs that instruct comnal memory.

-FORMAT 1) A preset or pre- INPUT/OUTPUT The process of of transferring data between between one that makes such
+FORMAT 1) A preset or pre- INPUT/OUTPUT The process of of transferring data between

 INTEGRATED CIRCUIT Α small, thin silicon wafer into which complicated electronic circuitry has been etched.
-A Refers to the single IC can hold from ten to physical components of a ten thousand discrete electronic components.
+A single IC can hold from ten to ten thousand discrete electronic components.
 These ICs are usually packaged in DIP.